-Figure 6 shows that the welfare change, in terms of consumption gain, of introducing a bond market is positive for most generations.
+Figure 6 shows that, if we start from the median state, the welfare effect, in terms of equivalent consumption gain, of introducing a bond market is positive for most generations.
 The opening of a bond market enables the young to take a negative position in bonds, and the old to invest part of their wealth in bonds.
 However, generations that have a net bond position of approximately zero after the opening of the bond market do not stand to gain much.
-In fact, a few generations experience a small fall in remaining lifetime utility, due to the fall in wages.19
+In fact, a few generations experience a small fall in remaining lifetime utility, due to the fall in wages.22